diegobonilla98/Chess-Game-AI-MINIMAX/README.md

-UPDATE: Turns out my minimax if pretty broken so I've modified an existing library for Python that (for some reason) also had a bunch of errors and was pretty unusable.
+UPDATE: Turns out my minimax algorithm is pretty broken so I've modified an existing library for Python that (for some reason) also had a bunch of errors and was pretty unusable.